VelislavKarastoychev/euriklis-validator/DOCUMENTATION.md

     .on(true, () => console.log('The random array is normalized'));
 ```

-45. <em>is_array_and_for_any(itemAsValidator, index)</em> - the method is similar to the previous with the distinction that the method tests if the value property is array and if for some of the elements of this array is completed a function condition.
+45. <em>is_array_and_for_any(itemAsValidator, index)</em> - the method is similar to the previous with the distinction that the method tests if the value property is array and if for some of the elements of this array is fulfilled the function condition.
 The function argument of the method is similar to the previous.

 46. <em>on(boolean, function(validatorInstance))</em> - this method executes a callback function depending on the answer property value.
 The first argument of the method is of boolean type and represents the required value of the answer and the second argument is a callback function with argument the current validator instance.